zaritskylab/metalspy/README.md

 # Metal analysis pipeline for patient and tissue state prediction
 This project presents a pipeline for quantitative analysis of spatial metal distributions - given as 2D maps of patients' tissue - within the context of predicting the state of the patient and the tissue after treatment.

-This pipeline was exemplified on TNBC dataset of the Delta Tissue project (currently unpublished).
+This pipeline was exemplified on the TNBC dataset of the Delta Tissue project (currently unpublished).
-This dataset contains core biopsy tissue samples of TNBC patients before getting checmotherapy (NACT) treatment.
+This dataset contains core biopsy tissue samples of TNBC patients before getting chemotherapy (NACT) treatment.
 After 5 years, the state of the patient was reexamined and the samples were annotated according to the patient response to treatment:

 Non responder (NR) - state became worse